luna/luna-book/introduction.md

 Luna was build on top of principles described above – "instant feedback loop" and "no limits".

-Luna provides 3 basic representations:
+It is very important to understand, that logically there is no difference between drawing a rectangle in a graphic

+{domain...} = data flow = software creation

+You can think about Luna from three perspectives:

 * **Code**
-  You can write code in Luna just like in a regular programming language.
-In fact, formally Luna is a programming language with its own compiler, typechecker and runtime environment.
+  From the most low-level perspective, Luna is a well designed, functional programming language with its own textual syntax representation.
+You can write Luna code and compile it to executables just like in any other programming language.

 * **Data flow graph**
-  Luna provides a whiteboard-like data-flow interface, where you can literally draw what it
+  From the higher perspective, Luna is a data flow modelling language with a whiteboard-like interface.
+You can literally draw how data flows between components.

+* **Data visualization and manipulation environment** From the highest perspective Luna allows you to display and manipulate data in a WYSIWYG fashion.

+It's completely extensible, so supporting new data is as simple as creating

 Luna was designed to be the ultimate backbone for any modern domain specific language.
 You can think about it like about a meta-language.
 Luna is a language itself, but it is easily extendable